andreafalletti/hyprland-/Advanced-config.md

 `STYLE` (optional) is the animation style

 The animations are a tree.
-If an animation is unset, it will inherit its' parent's values.
+If an animation is unset, it will inherit its parent's values.

 _Animation tree:_